xf-/fluidcontent_core/README.md

 Sure, buddy.
 Go ahead and try it out!
 At the time of writing this, though, most of the content templates are "Hello world".
 That'll change though - a sane, very basic set of default templates is intended.

+## How do I install it?

+1. Download the extension and install it.
+2. Copy, or integrate into your own, the AdditionalConfiguration.php file from `EXT:fluidcontent_core/Build/AdditionalConfiguraion.php` into `typo3conf/AdditionalConfiguration.php`

+The second step although more manual than is desirable, is necessary in order to ensure that every plugin and content type that is added, will add their rendering instructions on top of the TypoScript `fluidcontent_core` will load, regardless of that TypoScript being loaded before or after `fluidcontent_core` itself.
+It's not magic - but it slightly esoteric (mostly because it exploits one of the oldest features in TYPO3; so-called "content rendering templates" which will be loaded before all other TypoScript).

+There is no static TypoScript to load; this happens automatically.
+Simply install, use `AdditionalConfiguration.php` and your TYPO3 site will begin using the Fluid templates.
+Read more in this README file about how to create your own templates.

 ## Why use it?

 It does not get any more flexible than this when it comes to custom styled TYPO3 CMS sites.
 You can replace any number of built-in